nixos-asia/website/en/nixos-install-disko.md

 # Install NixOS and partition the disk with `disko`

-This tutorial adds another layer of reproducibility to the [[nixos-install-flake]] by writing your partitioning scheme for #[[nixos]] in #[[nix]].
+This tutorial adds another layer of reproducibility to [[nixos-install-flake|our first NixOS installation tutorial]] by defining the disk partitioning scheme in [[nixos|NixOS]] configuration itself, using the declarative disk partitioning tool [disko](https://github.com/nix-community/disko).

 {#prepare}
 ## Prepare to install NixOS

 >[!note] Minimal ISO image
-> This tutorial doesn't use a graphical installer.
+> This tutorial doesn't use a [[nixos-install-flake|graphical installer]].
 Instead, it uses the minimal ISO image.
 This is primarily because we don't want the installer to partion the disk for us.
 We will use [disko](https://github.com/nix-community/disko) to do that.

 - Download the latest NixOS ISO from [here](https://nixos.org/download#download-nixos).
 Choose the "Minimal ISO image" for your architecture.
 - Create a bootable USB flash drive ([instructions here](https://nixos.org/manual/nixos/stable/index.html#sec-booting-from-usb)) and boot the computer from it.